accoladea/exploring-swift/Location Aware/readme.md

 Shows the user’s location

 Used CLGeocoder and CoreLocation library.

+*Imported CoreLocation.framework on build-phases/link-binary-with-libraries
+*Added on Info.plst:

+	Privacy - Location Always Usage Description,

+	Privacy - Location When In Use Usage Description

 ***